Back to Blog

 • AppBlock: Set a 30-minute daily limit, block after 10 opens, schedule blocks during work hours, enable Strict Mode.

-Scenario 3: Study session
+Scenario 3: Studying

 • AppBlock: Start a Pomodoro timer with app blocking.
 Take breaks on schedule.
+Add website blocking for Reddit and YouTube.

 Who Should Choose unhookd?